Paspalum scrobiculatum: Consumption and uses

 In India, kodo millet is ground into flour and used to make pudding.
 In Africa it is cooked like rice.
 It is also a good choice for animal fodder for cattle, goats, pigs, sheep, and poultry.
 In Hawaii, var. scrobiculatum is found to grow well on hillside slopes where other grasses do not flourish.
 It has the potential to be grown as a food source on hillside farms.
 It may also have potential to be used as grass ties on hillside plots to prevent soil erosion, while also providing a famine food as a secondary purpose.
 It has been noted that it makes a good cover crop.

 Nutritional information

-Kodo millet is a nutritious grain and a good substitute to rice or wheat.
+Kodo millet is a nutritious grain and a good substitute for rice or wheat.
 The grain is composed of 11% of protein, providing 9 grams/100 g consumed.
-It is an excellent source of fibre at 10 grams (37-38%), as opposed to rice, which provides 0.2/100 g, and wheat, which provides 1.2/100 g.
+It is an excellent source of fibre at 10 grams (37–38%), as opposed to rice, which provides 0.2/100 g, and wheat, which provides 1.2/100 g.
 An adequate fibre source helps combat the feeling of hunger.
 Kodo millet contains 66.6 g of carbohydrates and 353 kcal per 100 g of grain, comparable to other millets.
 It also contains 3.6 g of fat per 100 g.
 It provides minimal amounts of iron, at 0.5/100 mg, and minimal amounts of calcium, and 27/100 mg.
 Kodo millets also contain high amounts of polyphenols, an antioxidant compound.